sleepymalc/VSCode-LaTeX-Inkscape/README.md

 }
 ```

-In detailed, we just use `command runner` to run the command we defined in [settings.json](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/VSCode-setting/settings.json), in this case, I explicitly says that the keybinding `ctrl+f` will trigger `inkscapeStart` when I'm in `Visual` mode in Vim, which is just `inkscape-figures watcher` as defined above.
+In detailed, we just use `command runner` to run the command we defined in [settings.json](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/VSCode-setting/settings.json), in this case, I explicitly tell the keybinding `ctrl+f` will trigger `inkscapeStart` when I'm in `Visual` mode in Vim, which is just `inkscape-figures watcher` as defined above.

 Notice that we set the `autoFocus=false` for the terminal `command runner` use since we don't want a pop-up terminal to distract us.
 If you want to see whether the command is triggered correctly every time, you can set it to `true`.